-Julie has recently been put in charge of a project to turn around an under-performing product.
+Julie has recently been put in charge of a project to improve an under-performing product.
 The product is a high quality, fair trade, organic tea, but it's never achieved the sales and customer loyalty that the organization expected.

-Julie's target customers are mid to high income, socially conscious women.
+Julie's target customers are mid- to high-income, socially-conscious women.

 After careful analysis, she knows that she is marketing in the correct category, but she realizes that her marketing efforts aren't fully addressing customer needs.

 Next, Julie examines the product's meaning, and looks at how the company communicates that meaning to its customers.

-After assessing the organization's service effectiveness, Julie is disappointed to find that many of her representatives lack empathy with customers who complain.
-So, she puts everyone through a comprehensive customer service class to improve responses to customer complaints and feedback.
+After assessing the organization's service effectiveness, however, Julie is disappointed to find that many customer representatives lack empathy with customers who complain.
+So, she organizes a comprehensive customer service training course to improve responses to customer complaints and feedback.